beginning of content

 You should be familiar with the look and feel of your breasts and should see your doctor straight away if you see or feel any unusual changes.

-Females at higher risk may have an individual screening program developed by their doctor.
+Females at higher risk because of family history of breast cancer may have an individual screening program developed by their doctor.

 Skin cancer